oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 Now, let's test authorization with a POST to the `/listing` endpoint.
-Copy the `accessToken` from the `/userdata` output and set it as an environment variable:
+Copy the `accessToken` value from the `/userdata` output and set it as an environment variable:

 ```shell
 ACCESS_TOKEN={accessToken}